-We utilize the deep learning to estimate $g^*$ and $\ba^*$.
-More specifically, we employ the network architecture depicted in Figure \ref{fig:dnn} to approximate the functions in $\mG(q, \d, \t, \bb, K)$.
-As shown in Figure \ref{fig:dnn}, the core structure consists of a series of recursive CNN layers followed by a fully connected layer.
-First, we use this block to construct a function that approximates $\ba^*$.
-The resulting function is then fed into another similar block to build a function that approximates $g^*$.
+In practice, we employ the network architecture depicted in Figure~\ref{fig:dnn} to approximate the true functions $g^*, \ba^*$.
+As shown in Figure~\ref{fig:dnn}, the core structure consists of a series of recursive CNN layers followed by a fully connected layer.
+We use Blocks 1 and 2 to construct functions in $\mF_{w_k},\; k = 1, \ldots, p$, which approximate $\ba^*$.
+The resulting function is then fed into Blocks 3 and 4 to build a function in $\mF_{g}$ that approximates $g^*$.